Malaysia Cup: Post-war era

-The Malaya Cup resumed in 1948, and the post-war era saw Pahang, Kelantan, Terengganu and Perlis enter the competition.
+The Malaya Cup resumed in 1948 and Negeri Sembilan won the cup for the first time after defeating Selangor 2–1 in the final, which was replayed after the first match ended in a draw.
+The east coast states such as Pahang, Kelantan, Terengganu and Perlis entered the competition for the first time.
 In 1957, the final was played for the first time at the newly constructed Merdeka Stadium.
 The majority of the finals would be held at the Merdeka Stadium until the 1990s.

 In 1959, the Malaya Cup departed from the traditional one round tournament to a two-round home and away format in three zones, East, South and North.

 In 1967, the Malaya Cup was retired and replaced with a new trophy, the Piala Malaysia, in line with political developments and since then the competition has been known as the Piala Malaysia.
 The old Malaya Cup now resides at the National Museum in Kuala Lumpur.

 Where previous tournaments had been segmented into geographical zones, the 1979 edition saw every team play each other in a 17-team competition.
 New entries were Federal Territory (later renamed Kuala Lumpur), the East Malaysian states of Sabah and Sarawak, as well as the independent sultanate of Brunei.
 A one-round league competition was introduced in Malaysia in 1979.
 The top four teams at the end of the league will face off in two semi-finals before the winners made it to the finals.
 In 1981, the quarter-finals stage were introduced.
 When the league began, it was intended primarily as a qualifying tournament for the Piala Malaysia.

 However, only in 1982, the league trophy was awarded to the winners of the league stage.
 Since then, the Piala Malaysia has been held after the conclusion of the league each year, with only the best-performing teams in the league qualifying for the Piala Malaysia.